JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `pluginVersion`
 {#patchPluginXml-pluginVersion}

-The plugin version is displayed in the <control>Plugins</control> settings dialog and on the JetBrains Marketplace plugin page.
+Specifies the plugin version displayed in the <control>Plugins</control> settings dialog and on the JetBrains Marketplace plugin page.
 Plugins uploaded to the JetBrains Marketplace must follow [semantic versioning](https://plugins.jetbrains.com/docs/marketplace/semver.htm).
 The provided value will be assigned to the [`<version>`](plugin_configuration_file.md#idea-plugin__version) element.

 {style="narrow"}